| | | | | |

 Crew Chief V4 - a complete setup guide

 Crew Chief V4 is free software developed purely as a sim racer’s assistant – I use it heavily in iRacing, particularly for endurance racing and special events.
-Crew Chief integrates the most popular sim software, including rFactor2, Assetto Corsa, Project CARS, F1 2021, iRacing, Assetto Corsa Competizione, RaceRoom, and Automobilista.
+Crew Chief integrates the most popular sim software, including rFactor2, Assetto Corsa, Project CARS, the F1 series, iRacing, Assetto Corsa Competizione, RaceRoom, and Automobilista.

 Crew Chief monitors real-time data directly from your sim racing app’s API, acting as a virtual spotter, with voice updates on key information about the race such as your lap times, gaps between competitors, and race standings.